What Is Emergency Contraception?

-- those that use the same hormones (estrogen and progestin) that are used in standard birth control pills, but in higher doses.
+- Those that use the same hormones (estrogen and progestin) that are used in standard birth control pills, but in higher doses.
 These are specifically intended to be taken after intercourse instead of before, and are available without a prescription to anyone 17 years of age or older.
 Wyeth’s Ovral is the only MAP of this type, and consists of four tablets containing both the progestin norgestrel and synthetic estrogen in the form of ethinyl estradiol.

-- progestin-only (levonorgestrel) pills, known by the brand names Plan B and its generic equivalent Next Choice.
+- Progestin-only (levonorgestrel) pills, known by the brand names Plan B and its generic equivalent Next Choice.
 These contain either a single 1.5 mg dose of LNG or two doses of 0.75 mg LNG each, taken 12 hours apart within 72 hours of intercourse.
 Barr Laboratories’ patient information insert for Plan B says that its product “… may inhibit implantation (by altering the endometrium).
 It is not effective once the process of implantation has begun.”

-- anti-progestin pills.
+- Anti-progestin pills.
 These go by the brand names Duprisal 30, ella, ellaOne, Ulapristal 30 and UPRIS, and contain ulipristal acetate.
 They are available by prescription only and are effective for up to five days after intercourse.

 The second type of emergency contraception consists of taking several doses of standard combined birth control pills that contain both progestins and synthetic estrogen.
-The Food and Drug Administration has determined that 26 brands of birth control pill, including Alesse, Levlen, Lo/Ovral Nordette, Ovral, Tri-Levlen and Triphasil are safe for use in what is sometimes called the “Yuzpe Regimen.”[ii]
+The Food and Drug Administration has determined that 26 brands of birth control pill, including Alesse, Levlen, Lo/Ovral Nordette, Ovral, Tri-Levlen and Triphasil are safe for use in what is sometimes called the “Yuzpe Regimen.”

 Finally, there are the IUDs.
 Paragard is the only non-hormonal copper intrauterine device used in the United States today.
 It releases copper ions that are toxic to both gametes (sperm and ovum) and decreases the probability of fertilization.
-The copper ions are also toxic to the very early embryo, either killing it or preventing it from implanting.[iii]
+The copper ions are also toxic to the very early embryo, either killing it or preventing it from implanting.
 Paragard can be inserted up to five days after intercourse to prevent a continuing pregnancy.

 All forms of emergency contraception are abortifacient in nature.
 This is clearly specified on all of the patient information leaflets issued by their manufacturers.
 However, the mainstream media can always be depended upon to deliver misinformation to the public.
-For example, the New York Times has claimed that “Studies have not established that emergency contraceptive pills prevent fertilized eggs from implanting in the womb, leading scientists say.”
+For example, the New York Times has claimed, “Studies have not established that emergency contraceptive pills prevent fertilized eggs from implanting in the womb, leading scientists say.”

 A female who has been raped should be able to defend herself against a potential conception from the sexual assault.
 If, after appropriate testing, there is no evidence that conception has occurred already, she may be treated with medications that would prevent ovulation, sperm capacitation, or fertilization.
-It is not permissible, however, to initiate or to recommend treatments that have as their purpose or direct effect the removal, destruction, or interference with the implantation of a fertilized ovum.”[vii]
+It is not permissible, however, to initiate or to recommend treatments that have as their purpose or direct effect the removal, destruction, or interference with the implantation of a fertilized ovum.

 In other words, Catholic doctors may administer a medication to rape victims that has a contraceptive, but not an abortifacient, effect.